 The first time when I went to Rome I was so surprised how magnificent and huge Italian monuments are.
 I didn’t imagine this beauty and size.
 You feel so small in front of those buildings and all the paintings and walls speak their history.
 Also, if you see a church even if you are not catholic admire the beauty of the churches by going inside.

 Don’t plan too much

 I find it hard to stick to your plans in Italy.
 Firstly, if it is a weekend and you want to go to a touristic place then be prepared for a huge queue.
 Trains and buses are not on the schedule.
-Also, it’s hard to keep your plans, because if you choose a wrong road you can find even better and more beautiful place.
+Also, it’s hard to keep your plans, because if you choose the wrong road you can find an even better and more beautiful place.
 I personally last weekend planned to go to one tower in Bologna, but end up in some kind of local cooking event, where I could enjoy wine and fresh food.

 Pickpockets and scammers